yasirshahzad/design-patterns/README.md

 6. **Proxy:** Provides a placeholder or surrogate to control access to another object.
 For example, a credit card acting as a proxy for your bank account.

 7. **Flyweight:** Reduces memory usage by sharing common data between multiple objects.
 For example, a text editor reusing character objects for common letters.

+### **2. Behavioral Patterns:**

+These patterns focus on **how objects interact and communicate.** They define responsibilities and improve collaboration between objects.

+**Key Features:**

+- Handle communication and responsibility between objects.
+- Ensure flexible and reusable interactions.

+#### **Behavioral Patterns:**

+1. **Observer:** Allows one object (subject) to notify multiple objects (observers) about changes.
+For example, a weather app where multiple users get updates when the weather changes.

+2. **Strategy:** Lets you choose a specific algorithm or behavior at runtime.
+For example, different payment methods (credit card, PayPal) in an e-commerce site.

+3. **Command:** Encapsulates a request as an object, allowing you to store and execute it later.
+For example, an "Undo" feature in a text editor.

+4. **Chain of Responsibility:** Passes a request along a chain of handlers until one handles it.
+For example, customer service, where different levels (agent, manager) handle complaints.

+5. **Mediator:** Centralizes communication between objects, reducing direct dependencies.
+For example, a chat room where users don't communicate directly but through the chat room.

+6. **State:** Allows an object to alter its behavior when its state changes.
+For example, a document that behaves differently when it is in draft, review, or published state.

+7. **Template Method:** Defines the skeleton of an algorithm and lets subclasses fill in the details.
+For example, a cooking recipe template where specific ingredients vary.

+8. **Visitor:** Lets you add new behaviors to existing objects without changing their structure.
+For example, a tax calculator that works on different types of accounts (business, personal).

+9. **Interpreter:** Defines a way to evaluate or interpret a language.
+For example, a calculator that interprets mathematical expressions.

+10. **Iterator:** Provides a way to access elements of a collection sequentially without exposing its structure.
+For example, Browsing a playlist in a music app or viewing in Facebook feed.

+---

+## Summary of Categories

+1. **Creational:** Focuses on creating objects (what to make and how to make it).
+2. **Structural:** Focuses on organizing objects (how they are connected).
+3. **Behavioral:** Focuses on how objects interact and work together.

+Each category solves specific design problems, helping you write cleaner, more efficient, and maintainable code.